hyperledger/iroha-2-docs/src/guide/build-and-install.md

 Make sure you have OpenSSL installed.
 Note that in most Linux setups it is already available to you.

-- Instal OpenSSL on Ubuntu:
+- Install OpenSSL on Ubuntu:

   ```bash
   sudo apt-get install libssl-dev
   ```

-- Instal OpenSSL on macOS:
+- Install OpenSSL on macOS:

   ```bash
   brew install openssl